HanxunH/Unlearnable-Examples/content/_index.md

 Adversarial examples can protect you from being recognized by a well-trained model (the model learns the version A of your data, while adversarial examples are version B), while unlearnable examples protect your data from contributing to any model training (version ??? of the data).

 #### How to use unlearnable noise to protect your data?
 Before you release your data to the wild, add an imperceptible noise to the data to create unlearnable data.
-We need to pre-generate the noise based on a pulich dataset, based on image categories (classes).
-Then you can choose the category-sepecific noise to add to your image according to its category.
-The noise can also be generated for each image indivisually (sample-wise noise).
+We need to pre-generate the noise based on a public dataset, based on image categories (classes).
+Then you can choose the category-specific noise to add to your image according to its category.
+The noise can also be generated for each image individually (sample-wise noise).

 We plan to develop an app for you to use in the future.